Amana Colonies: Great Change

-In March 1931, in the wake of the Great Depression, the Great Council disclosed to the Amana Society that the villages were in dire financial condition.
-The Depression was particularly harsh in the Colony because fire had badly damaged the woolen mill and destroyed the flour mill less than ten years earlier.
-At the same time, Society members were seeking increased secularism so that they could have more personal freedom.
+In March 1931, afer the onset of the Great Depression, the Great Council disclosed to the Amana Society that the villages were in dire financial condition.
+The Colony felt the Depression particularly harshly because a fire had badly damaged the woolen mill and destroyed the flour mill less than ten years earlier.
+At the same time, Society members were seeking more personal freedom.
 The Society agreed to split into two organizations: The non-profit Amana Church Society oversaw the spiritual needs of the community, while the for-profit Amana Society was incorporated as a joint-stock company.
 The transition was completed in 1932 and came to be known in the community as the Great Change.